Studying at our Tauranga campus? Check out the facilities and services available to you.

 Find out more about the variety of food offered on campus.

-The following food outlets are available on campus:
+The following food outlets are available on our Hamilton campus:

 Bongo Café: Bongo Café is situated in the campus shopping complex.
 They have a variety of food including a ‘select your own’ sushi bar.
 They are open throughout the year.